CartoDB/odyssey.js/documentation.md

 ### Markdown syntax

-The Markdown syntax used in the Odyssey Editor uses all the features documented int the [Daring Fireball](http://daringfireball.net/projects/markdown/syntax) documentation.
+The Markdown syntax used in the Odyssey Editor uses all the features documented in the [Daring Fireball](http://daringfireball.net/projects/markdown/syntax) documentation.

 ### Chapters